 Wear trigger: Set a value for the SD card wear level at which you want to trigger an action.
 The wear level ranges from 0-200%.
 A new SD card that has never been used has a wear level of 0%.
 A wear level of 100% indicates that the SD card is close to its expected lifetime.
 When the wear-level reaches 200% there is a high risk of the SD card malfunctioning.
 We recommend setting the wear trigger between 80-90%.
 This gives you time to download any recordings as well as replace the SD card in time before it potentially wears out.
 The wear trigger allows you to set up an event and get a notification when the wear level reaches your set value.

 Stream profiles

-A stream profile is a group of settings that affect the video stream.
-You can use stream profiles in different situations, for example when you create events and use rules to record.
+Click to create and save groups of video stream settings.
+You can use the settings in different situations, for example in continuous recordings or when you use rules to record.